germ/germ.github.io/_posts/2019-03-07-Gergo-Setup.md

 Next up resistors, you've got 3 kinds 10K (103), 2.2K (222) 22Ohms  (22R0).
 Take a look on the silk screen for them and whack em in there!
 They will all be near the MCU or  USB port.If you see R1 on your board that's supposed to be a 2.2K resistor!

 ### Osc
 The little recangular guy with four pads is the oscillator, it's a bit of a pain to solder on to be honest.
 Orientation doesn't matter here, but you'll tin one pad and slide the oscillator into place.
 After that get the other three legs soldered.
 Be careful to use as little solder as possible as this guy loves to form solder bridges!
 Use a continuity tester to be sure.
 Solder has a way of finding itself on top of the part as well, so you may need to wick that away.
+Note if you're probing around in there [these diagonal pads are connected to each other](https://raw.githubusercontent.com/germ/GergoDocs/master/img/2.png)

 ### ICs
 Lastly the hard stuff!
 Remember if you mess up, you can order more electronics from the store!